What’s a good way to organize the index of a search engine?

 - Google Patent on Extended Search Indexes

-Microsoft refers to their “query independent ranking factor” in this document as a “static” ranking.
+Microsoft refers to its “query independent ranking factor” in this document as a “static” ranking.

 The granted patent is: